m4rw3r/qmk_firmware/keyboards/preonic/keymaps/m4rw3r/readme.md

 ## Features

  * Should be Planck compatible
- * Gaming modey
+ * Gaming mode
  * Numpad, one-handed

 ### Gaming Mode

+A mode for use with the left hand, providing an alternate LOWER layer.

  * Caps Lock easily accessible for Push-To-Talk
  * LOWER layer does not override letters on the left hand side of the keyboard
  * LOWER enables use of F-keys on the number keys

-## Modifications on the QWERTY layer
+## Modifications compared to standard Preonic/Planck

+## Base layers

  * Moved `Ctrl`, `GUI`, `Alt` cluster one key to the left
  * Swapped `GUI` and `Alt` to keep them in standard order
  * Readded the backspace key to the same position as on the planck

-## Modifications on the LOWER layer
+## `LOWER`

+ * Removed media keys since they are available on RAISE
  * Made arrow keys Home, Page Down, Page Up and End
  * Added Print Screen on .
+ * Spacebar is backspace

 ## Modifications on the RAISE layer

  * F-keys are removed
- * Added ÅÄÖ€
+ * Added ÅÄÖ€ on ASD

+## TODO: